 Photo credited to Beth Trepagnier.

-Tours: Offered every Saturday, as well as the second and fourth Wednesday of the Month, at 12:30pm.
+Tours: Offered every Friday, Saturday, and Monday, as well as the second and fourth Wednesday of the Month, at 9:30 am.
 Reservations are strongly recommended.

 Tour two of the oldest existing cemeteries in New Orleans located just steps from the French Quarter: this tour showcases local burial practices, history, culture, and the evolution of cemetery architecture in southern Louisiana.

 The St. Louis cemeteries are the final resting place for many of New Orleans’ most illustrious citizens.Hear about the lasting influence of diverse individuals, from governors and mayors to jazz musicians, early civil rights activists to veterans of the Battle of New Orleans.
 See both of the reported possible burial sites for Marie Laveau: one is a family tomb in St. Louis 1 and the other is a wall vault in St. Louis Cemetery No. 2.